 by Ellis from Backpack Adventures

 St Petersburg in Russia is a true winter destination.
-Cold and a thick blanket of snow is guaranteed turning the city into a magical winter wonderland.
+Thick blankets of snow are guaranteed to turn the city into a magical winter wonderland.
 Frozen canals lined with pastel-coloured palaces still give the former capital of Russia a royal feel.
 Once home to the Tsars of Russia, St Petersburg remains an elegant city with plenty of things to do.

 In winter, the palace gardens and parks of the city are full of people that come here to go ice skating or sledging.
 A number of festivals such as Christmas, new year and maslenitsa bring joyful fairs and markets throughout the city, bringing people out and about.
 Even the fishermen brave the cold weather to go ice fishing on the frozen Neva river.

 If things outside get too cold there are also plenty of indoor activities to warm up.
-St Petersburg has a number of interesting museums.
-The Hermitage alone can take up a full day of exploring the large art collection of the Tsars.
+St Petersburg has several fascinating museums.
+The Hermitage alone can take up a full day of exploring the extensive art collection of the Tsars.
 The Romanov palaces in and around St Petersburg are also well worth a visit.

 Russian winters are famous for being icy and cold.
 Let that not deter you from visiting St Petersburg in winter.
 Just bring enough warm clothes and you will be rewarded with a beautiful city that has lots to offer.